-The figures that follow are schematic and are intended to represent part of a larger building.
+The figures that follow are schematic only and are intended to represent part of a larger building.

-The route taken through a room or space will be determinted by the layout of the contents e.g. work stations, aisle layout (Figure 24).
-It is good practice to ensure routes to the exits are kept as direct and short as possible.
-In a small room there may be only one exit but in a larger room or area there may be many exits.
+The route taken through the room or space will be determined by the layout of the contents (Figure 23).
+It is good practice to ensure the routes to the room exits are kept as direct and as short as possible, especially in accommodation where sleeping will occur, thus reducing the time taken to exit the room.
+In a small room, e.g. a bedroom, there will usually only be one exit, but in a larger room, e.g. a ballroom, there may be many exits.

-In some cases where the contents are moved around or the space is liable to frequent change, e.g. in a storage area or where racking is moveable you should ensure that the exits, or the routes to them, do not become blocked or the length of the route is not significantly extended.
+In some cases where furniture is often moved around or the use is liable to frequent change, such as ballrooms or conference halls, you should ensure that exits from the room do not become inadvertently blocked or the escape route from the room is significantly extended.